raabh/sharpSAT/README.md

 Building
 =========

-It suffices to change to the ./Release subdirectory and run

-make
+First, run the setup script via `./setupdev.sh`.
+Second, change the directory to the build/Release subdirectory with `cd build/Release`.
+Finally, run `make` to build the binary.

+Alternatively, you can trigger the provided workflow.
+The action build an x86_64 Ubuntu and macOS binary.

 NOTE:

-- it is necessary to have at least G++ 4.7 installed for sharpSAT to compile.
+- It is necessary to have at least G++ 4.7 installed for sharpSAT to compile.
 This is particularly necessary as we use delegating constructors

-- the GMP bignum package has to be installed in your system
+- The GMP bignum package and cmake have to be installed in your system.
+- If you encounter a linking problem while useing some version of macOS, it is probably due to the linker not finding the gmp library.
+You can run `find /usr /opt -name "gmp.h"` to find the location of the gmp library.
+Following that, you can replace the folder of `include_directories(/usr/local/include)` in the CMakeLists.txt (line 12) with the location of the gmp library in you system.

 =========